simonking65/sample-paypal-ruby/README.md

-Sample Application to test New REST APIs
+Sample Application to demonstrate PayPal's New REST APIs

 ### Installation